GauravKBaruah/evorescue/README.md

 1. `01_functions.R` is an R script that contains all the necessary functions for simulating eco-evo dynamics and also for plotting figures.
 2. Rest of the R scripts are for producing all the other figures in the main-text.
 3. `final_dat_evorescue.RData` - is the summarised simulated data to produce figure 5,and figure 6.
-4. `evo_rescue_parameter_space.RData` - is the summarised simulated data for parameter space sensitivity analysis for figure 4.
+4. `evo_rescue_parameter_space.RData` - is the summarised simulated data for parameter space sensitivity analysis for figure S12 (was figure 4 now changed to figure S12 for space issues).

 # Datasets from web-of-life database.
 `datasets_1` is the folder that contains the adjacency matrix form web-of-life.es database of 61 plant-pollinator networks.